Aalesund-Techschool/introduction-to-javascript/slides.md

 - Functional programming
 - How references are handled
 - Factory functions
-- Type coercion
+- running in node
+- working with the debug console
-- -->
+-->